ScalesCSS/scalescss/packages/objects-side-by-side/README.md

 ## Extending

-In your project or theme, you can easily extend the side-by-side object for your own purposes.
+In your project or theme, you can easily extend the Side-by-Side object for your own purposes.

 ```
 @import your-project/scalescss/objects-side-by-side/side-by-side